Junai-3/flexboxPractice/README.md

 // writing-mode
 // Writes text in box items vertically or horizontally, as well as control the direction of items (hortizontal or vertical)

-// flex-grow
+// flex-grow [1; 0; ]
 // Allows items to grow and expand, where 1 turns it on and 0 turns it off.
+This property is applied to the items.
+Items grows relative to each other, you can also set values higher than 1.

 // flex-shrink [1; 0; ]
 // Allows items to shrink and be squished, where 1 turns it on and 0 turns it off.
+This property is applied to the items.
+Items grows relative to each other, you can also set values higher than 1.

 // flex-basis

-//align-self
+// align-self [flex-start; flex-end; center;]
+// Allows you to isolate and move a single item in the flexbox individually along the cross axis

+// min-length/min-width

+// max-length/max-width